-- Student records are available for review within 45 days of a written request made to the records office by a legal parent/guardian. - Copies of student records are available at the cost of \$2.00 per page. - All requests for records must be made in writing and signed by a legal parent/guardian. - Cumulative files will be mailed upon request of another educational facility.
-Noah Webster School will not send student records via facsimile.
+- Student records are available for review within 45 days of a written request made to the records office by a legal parent/guardian. - Copies of student records are available at the cost of \$2.00 per page. - All requests for records must be made in writing and signed by a legal parent/guardian. - Cumulative files will be emailed upon the request of another educational facility.